MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

 You can edit your comments or or remove existing comments from appearing in the app.

-In the **Comments** pane, next to a comment, select **...** and then **Edit comment** or select **Delete comment**.
+In the **Comments** pane, next to a comment, select **...**, and then select **Edit comment** or **Delete comment**.

 ### Resolve a comment

 Comments are commonly questions, feedback, or ideas that are important context to live alongside your app.
 But, they may not be active discussions anymore.
-You can resolve or unresolve a comment thread to track the open comments.
+You can resolve, or reopen a resolved, comment thread to better track the active comments.

 1. In the **Comments** pane, next to a comment, select **...**, and then select **Resolve comment**.
 1. The comment thread appears as **Resolved**.